 Elderly / Disabled Resources

-Welcome to our Elderly/Disabled resource page made possible by our dedicated group of state committee volunteers.
-Serving as SAHMA’s Regional Director for Elderly/Disabled Issues, I have the pleasure of interacting with a volunteer in every state in our Southeast region whose passion it is to serve our Elderly and Disabled residents no matter what type of property/community they call home.
-We recognize these residents may be lucky enough to live in a community that benefits from a service coordinator or other in-house features that assist them; however, with so many of our residents now “aging in place” in family properties, the need for information, education and assistance becomes more critical with each day.
-Our group of volunteers have researched some links that we hope you find useful and informative.
-Naturally, these are not all-inclusive and this resource page will be updated as new websites and/or information becomes available, so please check back often.
+Welcome to our Elderly/Disabled resource page made possible by a dedicated group of volunteers.
+Serving as SAHMA’s Regional Director for Elderly/Disabled Issues, I have the pleasure of interacting with volunteers across the Southeast region whose passion it is to serve our Elderly and Disabled residents no matter what type of property/community they call home.
+We recognize these residents may be lucky enough to live in a community that benefits from a service coordinator or other in-house features that assist them; however, with so many of our residents now “aging in place” in family, elderly properties without the benefit of a service coordinator, or disabled properties, the need for information, education and assistance becomes more critical each day.
+Our group of volunteers have researched some links that we hope you find useful and informative and will be beneficial.
+Naturally, these are not all- inclusive, and this resource page will be updated periodically as new websites and/or information becomes available, so please check back often.
 Our committee’s passion and commitment to help all SAHMA members be a part of SAHMA’s mission of “informing, educating and connecting” our community of affordable housing professionals has been realized by this resource database.
-If you have any suggestions or additional information you would like to share, please email us at email@example.com
+If you have any suggestions or additional information you would like to share, or you are interested in being a part of our committee, please email us by clicking here.
+We look forward to your response.

-With Gratitude, Lorrie O’Connor, SAHMA Regional Director, Elderly/Disabled Issues
+With Gratitude, Glenda G. Leduc, SAHMA Regional Director, Elderly/Disabled Issues

 - Child Support Enforcement - HHS partners with federal, state, tribal, and local governments to promote parental responsibility.

-- Disabilies (Healthfinder.gov) - Information about disabilities from healthfinder.gov, a government website with information and tools to help you and those you care about stay healthy. (en español)
+- Disabilities (Healthfinder.gov) - Information about disabilities from healthfinder.gov, a government website with information and tools to help you and those you care about stay healthy. (en español)

 - Disabilities (MedlinePlus®) - Information about disabilities provided by the National Library of Medicine at NIH. (en español)